-U.S. women’s national soccer team reassembles at the end of a ‘crazy’ year
+U.S. women’s national soccer team reassembles near the end of ‘a crazy year’

 Since their previous match, a 3-1 victory over Japan on March 11 in Frisco, Tex., five high-profile players pursued opportunities in England, a rarity since the NWSL’s formation in 2013 but a new avenue as the women’s game grows worldwide.

-Mewis and midfielder Rose Lavelle signed with Manchester City, attackers Christen Press and Tobin Heath moved to Manchester United, and striker Alex Morgan joined Tottenham Hotspur.
+Mewis and midfielder Rose Lavelle signed with Manchester City; attackers Christen Press and Tobin Heath moved to Manchester United; and striker Alex Morgan joined Tottenham Hotspur.

 While their departures were a setback to the NWSL, whose popularity hinges largely on U.S. national team players, it could end up benefiting the national team.

 The English league restarted in September and will run until May, keeping players in top fitness and form leading to the Olympics.
-Conversely, the NWSL completed a truncated season in October and doesn’t plan to launch the 2021 season until mid-April.
-(Training camps are scheduled to open Feb.
-1.)
+Conversely, the NWSL completed a truncated season in October and doesn’t plan to launch its 2021 season until mid-April.
+Training camps are scheduled to open Feb.
+1.

 “I definitely hope having all these games and gaining all these experiences, not only for me but all the girls in Europe, will help the national team prepare for a tournament,” said Mewis, who left the NWSL after six seasons.